 Inadequate access to finance is a major barrier to the growth of the private sector.
 Financial institutions are often hesitant to lend to the private health sector as they consider it risky.
-Private health care businesses tend to be owned and operated by clinicians with limited business and financial management capacity.
+Private health care businesses tend to be owned and operated by clinicians with limited business and financial management knowledge.
 As a result, many health care business owners lack the skills and information required expand their services or improve their facilities, and financial institutions are unwilling to serve them.

 SHOPS Plus improves access to credit for private providers to enhance or expand their practices.
-The project helps providers strengthen business management skills to improve overall management of the business.
-Technical assistance includes:
+The project helps providers strengthen business management skills to improve their overall business operations.
+SHOPS Plus technical assistance includes:

-- Assessments – Determine a provider’s financial and business management needs and develop tailored technical assistance.
+- Assessments – Determine private provider’s financial and business management needs and develop tailored technical assistance.

-- Networking – Organize trade fairs for private providers to meet representatives of health equipment suppliers, pharmaceutical companies, IT companies, financial institutions and representatives of the public sector.
+- Networking – Organize trade fairs for private providers to meet health equipment suppliers, pharmaceutical companies, IT companies, financial institutions and representatives of the public sector.

-- Training and counseling – Provide instruction in improving credit-readiness and business and financial management.
-Advise providers on their options to access credit, support them in developing business plans, and guide them through the loan process
+- Training and coaching – Provide instruction in improving business and financial management and credit-readiness.
+Advise providers on their options for accessing credit, support them in developing business plans, and guide them through the loan process.

 - Lending methodology – Develop appropriate policies and procedures to evaluate loan requests from the private health sector.

 - Development Credit Authority guarantees – Support in the implementation of risk-sharing agreements to stimulate investment in the health sector.

-- Training – Train bank personnel on sales and loan evaluation techniques.
+- Training – Train personnel on sales and loan evaluation techniques.

 - Business development – Support sales activities to develop a strong pipeline of private health providers requiring loans and other banking services.